MTalebi/WebSite-Bloges/sample-blog.md

 ---

-## 6Blockquote Callout
+## 6. Blockquote Callout

 > 💡 **Tip:** You can copy the code above using the copy button in the top-right corner of the code block.

 ---

-## 7 Lists and Links
+## 7. Lists and Links

 - This is a bullet list item
 - Another item
-    - Nested item1Numbered list item
+    - Nested item

+1. Numbered list item
 2. Another numbered item

 [Visit the main website](../index.html)